-The Mad River Watershed is approximately 100 miles long and drains about 500 square miles of coastal hills within Humboldt County.
-The river's headwaters are in the Coastal Range near South Kelsey Ridge.
+The Mad River Watershed is approximately 100 miles long and drains about 500 square miles of coastal hills in Humboldt County, California.
+The river's headwaters are in the Coastal Range near South Kelsey Ridge, in Trinity County.
 Mountain range elevations are from 6,000 feet at the headwaters to 3,000 feet along the western ridge.

 The Indigenous Native People, the Wiyot, the Whilkut, Nongatl and Lassik were the original inhabitants along the river, with the Wiyot occupying the lower Mad River Watershed.
 The Wiyot People have survived and thrived, with the other tribal groups nearly annihilated by White settlers during the 1860s.